[Minor revision–posted 10/5/22 (replaces 10/12/20 edition)]

 d.
 Students who drop below 12 hours will not be eligible for most federal financial aid but may be eligible for state and local assistance.

-6. Service Animals and Assistance Animals
+6. Service Animals, Service Animals in Training, and Emotional Support Animals

 a.
 Service Animals